 Great for both the person needing assistance and the carer.
 To get the most out of a standing hoist, it helps to understand why they’re used, how they’re used.
 And what separates them from alternative solutions like ceiling hoists or fixed patient lifts.

 By far the most useful aspect of standing hoists is their ability to be moved from location to location.
-This makes them crucial tools to use when a sudden need for a patient lift is required – a good example of this is after a fall has taken place and a patient needs to be returned to their bed, a chair, or even a standing position.
+This makes them crucial tools to use when a sudden need for a patient lift is required.
+More and more individuals are investing in standing hoists.

 In many instances, both permanent and mobile hoists are used.
 This addresses the needs of patients who require daily use of a lift to position themselves, move about their living or treatment area, and complete basic tasks like using the washroom.
 Because it’s impossible to know when and where a lift might be needed within a healthcare clinic, the mobile lift can offer real value.

 Not only are standing hoists excellent aids in providing outstanding patient care, but they’re also incredibly effective at reducing carer injury.
 The risk of injury for carers is an ongoing concern for many aged care clinics and rehabilitation facilities.

 This is because lifting and repositioning patients without the assistance of a lift requires carers to strain their joints.
 Once a carer has experienced a lifting injury, they can be out of commission for weeks or sometimes even months.

 It only takes one instance of carer injury due to straining to justify the expense of a standing hoist.
 Often, aged care and rehabilitation facilities see a drastic drop in the injuries of their carers once a standing hoist has been properly installed.

 And, with the installation assistance and ongoing maintenance help that is provided by the professionals at HLS Healthcare, your standing hoist investment can provide years of use with very little cost of upkeep.

 Better Care Through Smart Patient Aids